unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

 %% The process of data analysis %%

-Suppose you have some data that you're ready to use - you understand what the cases and variables are, you've checked the data for trustworthiness, and you've done any necessary tidying of the columns and rows.
+Suppose you have some data that you're ready to use - you understand what the cases and variables are, you've checked that the data is trustworthy, and you've done any necessary tidying of the columns and rows.
 How do you now use the data to get useful knowledge?

 # Exam data

-To make things concrete, we'll do some analysis of an example data set.
+To make things concrete, we'll analyse an example data set.
 Suppose you're the Year 10 coordinator at your local high school.
-The end of year exams have just been held, and you have the results of the mathematics exam.
+The end of year exams have just been held, and you've got the results of the mathematics exam.
 There are 75 students spread across 3 classes, 10A, 10B, and 10C, and the exam was out of 100.
-Here are the results:
+Here's a sample of the results:

 ```
 Class Mark